Vipassana Meditation and the emotional cleansing NEMO

 VIPASSANA MEDITATION

-over 2500 years old and is the meditation practised and taught by Buddha Siddhârta Gautama, the best-known buddha and founder of Buddhism.
+over 2500 years old, was practiced and taught by Buddha Siddhartha Gautama, the founder of Buddhism.

 GET RID OF YOUR EMOTIONAL OVERREACTING